-A live-in relationship could ‘live on’ beautifully for many couples in the form of a happy marriage.
-Even in today’s world, the concept of live-in relationships is getting more popular by the day due to its practical and complication-free tag.
-But sometimes the relationship might not work out as planned, in that case you have to know how to break up when you live together.
+A live-in relationship can turn into a happy marriage for many couples.
+In today’s world, the concept of live-in relationships is getting more popular by the day, due to its practical and complication-free tag.
+But sometimes, the relationship might not work out as planned.
+In that case, you need to figure out how to break up with your partner when you live together.

 Couples choose to live in because it gives them an opportunity to test their compatibility with each other before they decide to tie the knot.
-After spending a considerable time together, such couples can learn to thrive with each other, sail through many challenges and ‘level up’ to marriage in due course.
+After spending considerable time together, such couples can learn to thrive with each other, sail through many challenges, and “level up” to marriage in due course.

 But what happens when the live-in relationship doesn’t work?
 What if the partner is not compatible with you?
-Or what to do if you feel trapped living with him?
-How difficult is it to break up with a person who you not only have been in a relationship with but also been living with?
+Or what to do if you feel trapped living with them?
+How difficult is it to break up with a person with whom you live?
+All breakups are difficult, and they get infinitely harder when you’ve been sharing the same roof with someone.